Package Restore with Team Foundation Build

 - Build Process Templates With Nuget Restore functionality removed

-If you're using Visual Studio Online or on-premise Team Foundation Server 2013 with its build process templates, Automatic Package Restore happens as part of the build process.
+If you're using Visual Studio Online or on-premises Team Foundation Server 2013 with its build process templates, Automatic Package Restore happens as part of the build process.

 Although this walkthrough is specific for the scenario of using Team Foundation Service, the concepts also apply to other version control- and build systems.